taylorglass16/GLASS-SANTIAGO-MADA-project/code/processing-code/readme.md

-This folder contains code for processing data.
+This folder contains code for processing data from its raw form.

-We chose to use the quarto document style for this section.
+The final processed data is located in the data > processed-data folder.

+Processing techniques include changing variable types, exploring the missing data, converting fractions into true percentages, feature engineering to create new variables, exploring outliers, and standardizing population counts.